Casheh/py-bot/README.md

-# Casheh Bot
+# Monitor

-A relatively simplistic Discord bot built using the Discord.py wrapper.
-The current key features are:
+A relatively simplistic Discord bot that has personal uses.

+# Requirements

+Python 3.5 or higher.

+# Key Features

+  - Implementation of the Spotify class part of discord.py
+  - Moderation cog with clear/mute/ban features
+  - Several 'fun' commands such as
-  - Test
+    - 8ball command
-  - Test2
+    - Coin flip command
-  - Test3
+    - Ping roulette command
+    - Image sends from a link

+# Additional information

+The idea behind the creation of this bot was gain familiarity with the Discord API wrapper.